daylight-public/daylight/HowTo-add-a-service-to-a-vm.md

 ## VM-level setup

-We seen to be seeing the same files repeatedly: `on-install.sh` and `on-commit.sh`.
+We seem to be seeing the same files repeatedly: `on-install.sh` and `on-commit.sh`.
 Let's have a look.

 #### `on-install.sh`
 Designed to be run once per service.